krati1812/WYSIWYG-Editor/README.md

 5. Ability to preview the post.
 6. Ability to add Emojis to the editor.
 7. Ability to add heart to the editor.
-8. Ability to resize Image size.
+8. Ability to resize an image.